Stinger34/MowerManager/LXC.md

-# Running in Linux LXC Container
+# Running in Proxmox LXC Container

-This guide provides instructions for running the Mower Management application in a Linux LXC container using Ubuntu 24.04 LTS (Noble Numbat).
+This guide provides instructions for running the Mower Management application in a Proxmox LXC container using Ubuntu 24.04 LTS (Noble Numbat).

 ## Application Overview